felixlopz/hubrise-test-task/content/docs/en/profile-password.md

 ---
 title: Profile and Password
-position: 16
+position: 6
 layout: documentation
 meta:
   title: Profile and Password | HubRise
   description: How to manage your profile and password on HubRise.
 ---

-The **Profile** page displays your User Profile information, and allows you to update it or change your password.
+The **Profile** page on HubRise displays your User Profile information, and allows you to update it or change your password.

-To access the Profile page, click your name at the top right corner of the back office, then click **Profile**.
+To access the Profile page, click your name at the top right corner of HubRise the back office, then click **Profile**.

+## Profile

 To update your User Profile: